OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 responsibility.

 In ordert to use global functions in your application, simply include the XXXXXX.
-Table YYYYYY lists the OpenCALì’s global functions.
+Table YYYYYY lists the OpenCALÃ¬â€™s global functions.

-OpenCAL OpenMP version {#ch:opencal-omp}
+OpenCAL OpenMP version
 ======================

 Nowadays, parallel computing is the most effective solution to overcome